-Staffing: Two new staff members who could be engaged by local, regional, or state partners.
+Staffing: Two new staff members who could be engaged by Region 9, or by other local, regional, or state partners,.

-Physical space and equipment: N/A. Roving business navigators would operate out of existing facilities.
+Physical space and equipment: N/A. Roving coaches would operate out of existing facilities.

-Organization and governance: To be determined, depending upon specific roles and responsibilities of business navigators.
+Organization and governance: To be determined, depending upon specific roles and responsibilities of coaches.

-Financial model: Support for business navigators likely requires unique funding stream via grants, contributions, or as part of larger organizational operating budget.
+Financial model: Support for coaches likely requires unique funding stream via grants, contributions, or as part of larger organizational operating budget.

 GO Virginia Region 9 should encourage all Albemarle County/Charlottesville programs and entrepreneurial services to expand their outreach to rural parts of the region.
-The business navigators and Concierge Service should be "on the lookout" for companies in rural regions that would be a good fit with programs such as the Catalyst Accelerator.
+The coaches and Concierge Service should be "on the lookout" for companies in rural regions that would be a good fit with programs such as the Catalyst Accelerator.

-Annual budget: \$0.
+Annual budget: \$0